mohitNEC/VM/opcua-IoTIntegration.rst

 To proof that the method Accelerate is arrived to the device, it is sufficient to evaluate the speed attribute (must be greater than zero):

-**step 5** IoT Agent receives the command on Patch and forward the updated measurement to Scorpio.
+**Step 6:** IoT Agent receives the command on Patch and forward the updated measurement to Scorpio.
 Execute the following command to retrieve the recorded measurement of device from Scorpio.

 .. code-block:: console